 Now one might read this and ask the question: is Burke a religious relativist?
 The answer is no: he always presumed the truth of Christianity, he just maintained a profound disinterest in discussing it.
 Instead, all throughout Burke’s writings one will find a litany of arguments for the practical benefits of a Christian society (Harris 2012, 94).
 But at the same time, those are the very same grounds on which Burke defends those other religions.
 He maintains that Christianity is superior in its benefits to any other religion (Harris 2012, 99), but even that already moves us away from “the way, the truth, and the life” (John 14:6) into a question that could be resolved on a balancing scale.
 It should probably come as no surprise then that Burke leaves open room for the idea that certain religions may be better suited to certain societies (Harris 2012, 100).

 This pattern recurs with other writers aligned with the conservative tradition, such as Oakeshott and Scruton, who advance this idea of politics being a matter of living and safeguarding a generic and highly individualized version of “the good life” (Wulf 2007, 247).
 The political question becomes less about advancing a specific “ideological” vision and more about leading a moral life for yourself.
+Going even further back, we can see Plato go as far as to establish a “faith by convention”, whereby religion becomes a “noble lie” rulers must tell in order to maintain law and order (Popper 1962, 146).

 …Burke loathed the idea of nature unrefined; for “art is man’s nature,” he wrote.
 In Burke’s view, as in Aristotle’s, human nature is man’s at his highest, not at his simplest.
 “Never, no never, did Nature say one thing and Wisdom say another.
 Nor are sentiments of elevation in themselves turgid and unnatural.
 Nature is never more truly herself than in her grandest forms.
 The Apollo, of Belvedere (if the universal robber has yet left him at Belvedere) is as much in nature as any figure from the pencil of Rembrandt or any clown in the rustic revels of Teniers.”
 Not “natural” man, but civilized man, is the object of Burke’s solicitude.
 (Kirk 1951, 443-444)